Stephen Roche: Doping

 In May 1990, Paul Kimmage – a former professional and teammate of Roche at Fagor, as well as a fellow Dubliner – published an account of life in the peloton.
 His book Rough Ride exposed drug use apparently endemic in the peloton but spoke in fawning terms about Roche.
-Despite this, publication resulted in a threat of litigation from Roche.
+Despite this, the publication resulted in a threat of litigation from Roche.

 It was reported in the Rome newspaper, La Repubblica, in January 2000 that Francesco Conconi, a professor at the University of Ferrara involved with administering erythropoietin (EPO) to riders on the Carrera team with which Roche had some of his best years, had provided riders including Roche with EPO.
 Roche denied the allegations.
 This was further reported in The Irish Times several days later, Roche again denying EPO.
 In March 2000 the Italian judge Franca Oliva published a report detailing the investigation into sports doctors including Conconi.
 This official judicial investigation unequivocally found that Roche was administered EPO in 1993, his last year in the peloton.

 Files from part of the investigation allegedly detail a number of aliases for Roche including Rocchi, Rossi, Rocca, Roncati, Righi and Rossini.
 In 2004 Judge Oliva again alleged that Roche had taken EPO during 1993 but due to the statute of limitations, neither Roche nor his teammates at Carrera would be prosecuted.

 Personal life

 Roche lives in Antibes on the Côte d'Azur.
-Roche remained involved in the sport by founding cycling camps in Majorca, by taking part in race organisations and working as a commentator on cycling events for Eurosport.
+Roche remained involved in the sport by founding cycling camps in Majorca, taking part in race organisations and working as a commentator on cycling events for Eurosport.

 He has four children with his former wife Lydia; the couple divorced in 2004.
 One son, Nicolas Roche, was a professional until his retirement in 2021, and was the 2009 and 2016 Irish National Road Race Champion.

 Stephen's brother Lawrence Roche was also a professional cyclist who completed his only Tour de France in 1991.
 They were teammates on the Tonton Tapis–GB team.

 Roche's nephew Dan Martin was also a professional cyclist and was the 2008 Irish National Road Race Champion.

 Roche completed the 2008 New York Marathon in a time of 4:21:09.

 In April 2022 a Spanish court found Roche guilty of fraud and ordered him to repay €733,866 to creditors of his bankrupt cycling holiday company in Majorca.
 The court determined he had funded his lifestyle with the company's assets instead of paying back creditors.

-Advertisements

-Roche featured in a well-known Irish television advert for Galtee cheese in 1987, shortly after winning the Tour de France.